WORRALS DOWN UNDER

 Below is a later 1950 reprint – also a “6 shilling” version – some of these later editions had illustrations but the bulk of them did not.

-This one has a band saying “First Cheap Edition” and was for sale at 3 shillings and 6d – I suspect these were the ones without the illustrations!
+This example below has a band saying “First Cheap Edition” and was for sale at 3 shillings and 6d – I suspect these were the ones without the illustrations.

 The publishers also corrected Johns’ name to “Capt.
 W. E. Johns” following Johns angry letter to Lutterworths which was one of the reasons he left them.